Delta Chat: encrypted messaging over email, without a phone number or account

 Honest caveats

 No PFS yet — see above.
-Autocrypt v2 in 2026 will partially address this.
+Autocrypt v2 is expected to partially address this.

 Metadata visible to email server — unavoidable due to email protocol.
 With Chatmail the addresses are random; with regular email they’re not.

-Group size — Delta Chat is not designed for groups above 150 members.
+Group size — Delta Chat is not suitable for groups above 150 members.

 Sync speed — outgoing messages sync to additional devices roughly twice per hour, not in real time.